iasolb/ResearchFramework/README.md

 ## Simulation Module

 `simulation.py` provides a Monte Carlo simulation framework for running models under uncertainty.
-It integrates with `ResearchHandler` by fitting distributions from observed data, or can be used standalone with manually specified distributions.
+It integrates with `ResearchHandler` via `ModelSpec`, or can be used standalone with manually specified distributions.

 ### Simulation Quick Start